thejud/text-processing-cookbook/README.md

      # Here's some data

-Instead, if we put the header on stderr, and then sort the rest, we'll get what we want
+Instead, if we put the header on stderr, and then sort the rest, we'll get what we want printed to the terminal.

+**NOTE** This will NOT put the header into the output pipeline.
+See the bottom of this recipe for an alternative.

     head -2 data > /dev/stderr; tail +3 data  | sort -nr
      # Here's some data